InspecVision wins prestigious King’s Award for Enterprise for International Trade

 and on Freeview 262 or Freely 565

-Newtownabbey-based InspecVision is one of 197 organisations nationally – and one of only two in Northern Ireland - to be recognised with a prestigious King’s Award for Enterprise.

-The company, which began in Larne and was based there for a number of years, is being honoured for its excellence in international trade with overseas sales growth of 126% over the last three years.

-InspecVision currently exports 96% of their products outside of the UK.
-Products are sold in more than 40 countries with its main export markets being the United States, China and Europe.
+The Newtownabbey based company has been recognised for its excellence in international trade with overseas sales growth of 126% over the last three years.
+The company currently exports 96% of their products outside of the UK.
+Products are sold in over 40 countries with its main export markets being the United States, China and Europe.

 Today, InspecVision precision measurement systems are used worldwide by both multi-national organisations and SMEs across a wide range of industries including automotive and aerospace, to ensure component parts are manufactured to the highest quality, to improve production efficiency and to reduce waste.
 The product range has also expanded to include 3D inspection machines.